abcxyz/guardian/cli.md

 * **-gcs-bucket-query="labels.terraform:*"** - The label to use to find GCS buckets with Terraform statefiles.
 * **-github-repo-terraform-topics="terraform,guardian"** - Topics to use to
-  identify github repositories that contain terraform configurations.
+  identify GitHub repositories that contain terraform configurations.
 * **-ignore-dir-patterns="templates\\/&ast;&ast;,test\\/&ast;&ast;"** - Directories to filter
   from the possible terraform entrypoint locations.
 Paths will be matched against the root of each cloned repository.